Requirements to Obtain Your Iowa Salesperson License

-To earn your real estate license in Iowa, you must be complete 60 hours of approved education (plus an additional 12 hours on an approved topic of your choice), pass the Iowa salesperson licensing exam, submit to a background check, and secure errors and omissions insurance.
-While the process to become a real estate agent is similar in most states, each state has its unique steps that must be adhered to.
-The five steps to becoming an Iowa real estate agent are as follows:
+To earn your real estate license in Iowa, you must be at least 18 years of age, complete 60 hours of approved education (plus an additional 12 hours on an approved topic of your choice), pass the Iowa salesperson licensing exam, submit to a background check, and secure errors and omissions insurance.
+While the process to become a real estate agent is similar in most states, each state has unique steps that must be adhered to.
+The six steps to becoming an Iowa real estate agent are as follows:

 Select the course that's right for you on the Iowa Salesperson Licensing Course page.